This post may contain affiliate links. Please see our Disclosure Policy for details

 This cleaning checklist for the bedroom is intended for those times you want to deep clean the room.
 This doesn’t need to be done on a weekly basis.
 When I do deep clean the bedroom, I typically skip my normal tasks for that week.

-As always, I suggest cleaning in a ‘top to bottom’ pattern so you don’t knock dust and dirt right back on to a surface you just cleaned.
+As always, I suggest cleaning in a ‘top to bottom’ pattern so you don’t knock dust and dirt right back onto a surface you just cleaned.
 With that in mind, grab a fresh copy of the bedroom cleaning checklist below because it’s time to get started.

-1. Gather Your Bedroom Cleaning Supplies
+1. Gather Your Bedroom Cleaning Supplies (page 2 of checklist)

 I’ve listed these in order of usage, but I’d suggest getting them all together at once so you don’t get distracted by having to go get more supplies or realizing you’re completely out of one of your essentials.